focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Finder improvements:
+    + While the initial scan is still in progress, display something that says so when the widget opens
+    + Fix the crash when searching by whitespace
+    + When jumping to file, make sure the positions are still valid
+    + Cut lines so that the match is on the screen
+        + Figure out how many characters can fit into the code section
+        + If cut on the left, add an ellipsis
+        + If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
+        + Always cut the invisible part on the right off
+    + Understand why memory usage sometimes jumps to 1Gb
+    + Don't search in deleted buffers
+    + Hold any buffer refreshes while there's an active search request
+    + If any buffer is modified, remember that so that finder can search again when it opens next time.
+    + Highlight modified buffers
+    + Enlarge finder on Ctrl+Shift+L
 + When pressing shift+delete, the selection is not removed
 + Improve buffer opening logic:
     + (To help with debugging should output buffer id in the open file dialog)